protoloft/klipper_z_calibration/README.md

 The only downside is, that the trigger point of the mag-probe cannot be probed directly.
 This is why the body of the switch is clicked on the endstop.
 This small offset between the body of the switch and the trigger point can be taken from the datasheet of the switch and is hardly ever influenced in any way.
+And, this is the perfect setting for fine tuning the first layer.

 ### Interference